johnhenry/antisocial-network/docs/contribution.md

 # Contribution

-Not a whole lot here yet.
+Not much to add here yet.

-At this point, please ensure that the project builds before submitting a PR.
+At this point, please ensure that the project builds successfully before submitting a PR.